 This condition is characterized by pain in the heel when first waking up in the morning, stabbing pain in the heel after periods of rest, and at times with prolonged activity.
 The pain can come and go in cycles, which can be most frustrating when trying to treat this common condition.

 Anyone can develop plantar fasciitis, however, here are some of the most prominent risk factors:

 - If you are between 40-60 years of age

 - Engage in certain activities such as endurance running, high-impact activities

 What are the typical treatment options for PF?

-Our feet are our transportation and foundation, and when unsupported, this can lead to many conditions related to the lower extremity such as plantar fasciitis, knee, hip and even back pain.
+Our feet are our transportation and foundation, and when unsupported, this can lead to many conditions related to the lower extremities such as plantar fasciitis, knee, hip, and even back pain.
 What we choose to put on our feet can make or break the functionality of our daily routines.